pinterf/xy-VSFilter/README.md

 - v3.1.0.801 (20180904)
 -- fix random crash in x64 build (address truncated to 32 bits, Rasterizer::Draw and Rasterizer::FillSolidRect were affected) -- XySubFilter.DLL now compiled with v141_xp toolset instead of v141 (like VSFilter.DLL)
+-- From upstream (madshi, Cyberbeing)
+   Fix a possible infinite loop in the Real Text subtitle parser on 64-bit Fix external SRT subtitles with italic tag not being flagged as repositionable Disable repositioning for SSA/ASS subtitles with default position level Add setting to allow repositioning of SSA/ASS dialog

 - v3.1.0.800 (20180411)
 -- apply XySubFilter-3.1.0.746<->xy-VSFilter 3.0.0.306 file differences